|

 still under toxicology investigation by the FDA.)
 We are not aware of the current clinical trials studying these compounds

 (companies may be doing studies that they have not publicized).
-In summary, the potential benefits from glycine seem significant and the risks associated with glycine, in our non-expert opinion seems low (based on trials conducted to date, and detailed glycine information we've reviewed).
-However the research into glycine's value in treating schizophrenia is still in its early testing phase.
-If you are interested in trying glycine, we highly recommend you print out this page (as well as the detailed glycine information page) and give it to your psychiatrist for his or her review and expert opinion on the best course of action given your situation and medical needs.
+In summary, the potential benefits from sarcosine and glycine seem significant and the risks associated with them seems low (based on trials conducted to date, and detailed glycine information we've reviewed).
+However the research into sarcosine and glycine's value in treating schizophrenia is still relatively early in the testing phase.
+If you are interested in trying sarcpsome pr glycine, we highly recommend you print out this page and give it to your psychiatrist for his or her review and expert opinion on the best course of action given your situation and medical needs.
 Dr. Dan Javitt, one of the leading researchers/developers

 of glycine supplementary treatments for schizophrenia (and who is cited